kalepratik/quiz/data/questions.md

 **Difficulty:** 4 (Critical)

 **Scenario:**
 Your dbt project uses `--defer` in CI/CD with production state artifacts.
 During a deployment you discover that the production state artifacts are corrupted or missing.
-What is the MOST critical action?

 **Question:**
-What will happen?
+What is the MOST critical action?

 **Options:**
 A. Continue with the deployment